the-database/mpv-upscale-2x_animejanai/README.md

 6. Download ONNX models and move to `mpv-lazy/vapoursynth64/plugins/vsmlrt-cuda`.
 7. Inside the `%APPDATA%\VapourSynth\plugins64\vsmlrt-cuda` run this command, replacing {MODEL_NAME} with the name of the ONNX model: ```.\trtexec --fp16 --onnx={MODEL_NAME}.onnx --minShapes=input:1x3x8x8 --optShapes=input:1x3x1080x1920 --maxShapes=input:1x3x1080x1920 --saveEngine={MODEL_NAME}.engine --tacticSources=+CUDNN,-CUBLAS,-CUBLAS_LT```
 8. Download contents of this repository and extract to `mpv-lazy`.
+9. Open `%APPDATA%\mpv.net\shaders\2x_SharpLines.vpy`.
+   1. Set the HD_ENGINE_NAME and SD_ENGINE_NAME to the name of the engines you created in step 4.
+   2. Ensure that the `engine_path` on line 26 points to the correct location.
+It should point to the directory where your engines were created.

 ## Full Manual Setup Instructions
 If the installer cannot be used, and MPV_lazy is setup can be done manually as follows.
 Set up on Linux or Mac should be possible with the following steps, replacing any components with their Linux or Mac equivalents, but this is untested.